 Consider building your shelter close to large boulders.
 The rocks can absorb heat from your fire and even reflect it back into your shelter if built properly!

-The next step in creating a long-term shelter, find a solid ridge pole.
+2) The next step in creating a long-term shelter, find a solid ridge pole.
 A ridge pole is the horizontal pole that will be lashed down to create the top of your shelter.
 The ridge pole should be straight and strong, about 3 inches in diameter.
 I like to trim my ridge pole of any knots or burs in case I use a tarp as well.
 This helps avoid punctures.
+A solid Kukri Machete can help - see link.

 These branches will be lashed to your ridge pole or leaned and dug into the ground.
 Driving the poles into the ground then building debris up around them assures that you will have a sturdy and draft free shelter.